 Figure 3: Photograph showing an example of a Bird Exclusion Device (BED) in action.

 Pots have been used in several toothfish fisheries as an alternate fishing method to longlines.
-Up to 200 pots are set up on a mainline, that is anchored at both ends and sinks to the seafloor at a fast rate (Figure 4).
+Multiple pots are set up on a mainline, that is anchored at both ends and sinks to the seafloor at a fast rate (Figure 4).
 The advantage of pots is that the bait is secured in a container inside the pot and seabirds are unable to access it.

 Figure 4: Diagram depicting mainline setup when potting for toothfish.